ogonz007/rshell/README.md

 Rshell Program Overview:
 	This program was written to implement a simple version of a command shell called rshell.
 	Rshell can support simple command inputs similar to those used in BASH command shell.
-	It makes commands call through the use of the execv function and uses a built in exit and cp commands to shutdown the program and move between directories respective.
+	It makes commands call through the use of the execv function and uses a built in exit and cd commands to shutdown the program and move between directories respective.
 This shell can also handle I/O redirection and ^C signal will interrupt processes but will not exit the program.

 Rshell Bugs:
-	1. Piping is not currently working correctly
+	1. Piping is not currently working
+	2. combining < with >> in the same command line will give error

 ls Program Overview:
 	This program was written to implement the ls funtion found in unix and linux BASH command shells.